Why we use DMEGC solar panels

 Installation process

 The installation itself is straightforward on most properties.
-I'll assess your roof during the free survey, plan the optimal layout for your available space, and handle all the paperwork including building control notifications and DNO applications.
+We'll assess your roof during the free survey, plan the optimal layout for your available space, and handle all the paperwork including building control notifications and DNO applications.

 What about Trina Vertex panels?

-The choice often comes down to what's available, pricing at the time, and what suits your specific roof layout.
+The choice often comes down to availability, pricing at the time, and what suits your specific roof layout.
 Both DMEGC and Trina manufacture excellent N-type modules that'll serve you well for decades.
+We'll discuss both options during your survey and recommend what makes most sense for your property and budget.

 Areas we cover